FelixHertweck/seatReservation/API_DOCUMENTATION.md

 -   **Path Parameter:** `id` (Long) - The reservation ID.
 -   **Request Body:** `ReservationRequestDTO`
 -   **Responses:**
     -   `200 OK`: Reservation successfully updated.
-Returns `DetailedReservationResponseDTO`.
+Returns `DetailedUserReservationResponseDTO`.
     -   `404 Not Found`: Reservation, event, or user not found or no permission.
     -   `401 Unauthorized`: Not authenticated.
     -   `403 Forbidden`: Access denied.